mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 One sentence describing the purpose of the system (9.5.1)

 To create a D&D map generator that also generates a well weighted list of monsters within the map.
-The generated map can be displayed on a large table screen, and be able to be controlled/edited via a secondary screen.
+The generated map can be displayed on a large table screen, and be able to be controlled via a secondary screen.

 ### 1.2 Scope